slimndap/wp-theatre/readme.txt

 * Important: Please deactivate and then reactivate this plugin after the update.

 = 0.6.1 =
-* Fix: Theatre was messing up the admin listings of other post types.
+* Fix: Theater was messing up the admin listings of other post types.

 = 0.6 =
 * v0.6 requires you to update your shortcodes.
 Please check the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes) for the details.